 1. University Conduct Board Membership Selection

 a.
-The Office of the Dean of Student Life shall conduct a selection process for students, faculty members, and staff to serve on University Conduct Boards.
-The Office of the Dean of Student Life shall appoint members to serve on a specific hearing panel on a random basis, whenever possible.
-The Office of the Dean of Student Life shall make every attempt to ensure that Board members reflect the full diversity of the University.
+The Office of Student Conduct & Community Standards shall conduct a selection process for students, faculty, and staff to serve on University Conduct Board.
+The Office of Student Conduct & Community Standards shall appoint members to serve on a specific hearing panel on a random basis, whenever possible, and make every attempt to ensure that Board members reflect the full diversity of the University.

 a.
-Hearing panels are composed of five individuals: three (3) students, one (1) faculty member, and one (1) staff member.
-Hearing panel members are randomly selected by the Office of the Dean of Student Life from the members of the University Conduct Board.
+Hearing panels are composed of any combination of five students, faculty, and staff, with students comprising the majority of the hearing panel.
+Hearing panel members are randomly selected by the Office of Student Conduct & Community Standards from the members of the University Conduct Board.

 b.
-The Office of the Dean of Student Life shall appoint the Chair of each hearing panel.
+The Office of Student Conduct & Community Standards shall appoint the Chair of each hearing panel.
+The Chair is a non-voting member of the hearing panel.

 a.
-Quorum for a hearing panel shall be four (4) members of the Board (in any combination).
+Quorum for a hearing panel shall be five (5) voting members of the Board (in any combination).

 c.
-Any member of a hearing panel may recuse him- or herself voluntarily.
-If there is no quorum due to a member's recusal, the hearing will be delayed until an alternate member of the University Conduct Board pool can be selected.
+Any member of a hearing panel may recuse him or herself voluntarily.
+Participation of a hearing panel member can also be challenged by a complainant or respondent.
+If there is no quorum due to a member’s recusal or removal, the hearing will be delayed until an alternate member of the University Conduct Board can be selected.

 4. Prehearing Procedures